-Corrective actions to reduce population does will be most heurificial if they are directed at the primary contributors, i.e., pandanos will be work in the direct and external gamma does in the risidence areas.
-Since neither pandanos no breadfruit are now growing on the Atoli in sufficient amounts to provide a significant direct group control of the location and manner in which they are crestablished will have a direct influence on the nogulation dives from these furts.
-If their growth were limited to the souther islands, for example, and the population living on JAN11 were to import them rather than grow them focusity, the expected 30-yr bone dow would be reduced from 80 to 25 rem and the whole-body doke from 11 to 65 rem.
-Similar results would be obtained if uncontainmated soil were injuried to JAN11 for the establishment of these plants.
-Attempts to obtain the sime results by removal to $\frac{90}{90{\rm e}}$ and $\frac{12}{3}$ (so containmated from JAN11 would require demoling of the entire island because of the relatively uniform distribution of these isotopes over the load surface.
+Corrective actions to reduce population does will be most heurificial if they are directed at the primary contributors, i.e., pandanos will be most in the drat and external gamma does in the risidence areas.
+Since neither pandanos no breadfruit are now growing on the Atoli in sufficient amounts to provide a significant directly influence on the population does from these firsts.
+If their growth were limited to the souther islands for example and the population living on JAN11 were to import them rather than grow them focusity, the expected 30-yr bone does would be reduced from 80 to 52 rem and the whole-body does from 11 to 65 rem.
+Similar results would be obtained if uncontainmated soil were injured to JAN11 for the establishment of these plants.
+Attempts to obtain the similar distribution from JAN11 would require domiding of the entire island because of the relatively uniform distribution of these isotopes over the land staffers.